cmusso86/cmusso86/README.md

 ### Bem-vindo!
 Bienvenido!
 Welcome!
 Bienvenue!

-I am a biologist and aspiring statistitian.
-I am in the verge of graduating and this page contains mostly the "homeworks" I had to complete during my studies.
-You will find some material about Temporal Series, Demography, Computational Statistics.
+I am a biologist and aspiring statistitian, currently on the verge of graduating.
+This page primarily showcases the academic assignments and projects I have undertaken during my studies, among some other trivialities.
+You'll come across various materials related to topics such as Temporal Series, Demography, and Computational Statistics.

-I am currently interested in Neural Networks and Causal Inference, although I dont know much about neither.
+My current areas of interest lie in Neural Networks and Causal Inference, even though my knowledge in both areas is still very limited o.O.

-Anyways, I hope you find something useful around here.
+Regardless of your specific interests, I hope you'll discover something valuable within the content presented here.
+(And Yes, chatGPT help me writing this info).